nervosnetwork/docs/docs/tutorials/step5.md

 19    end
 ```

-* Line  1 - Defines a function to return unspent cells, total capacity that they occupy and the public keys for these cells
+* __Line  1__ - Defines a function to return unspent cells, total capacity that they occupy and the public keys for these cells

-* Line 2 - Validator to check that the capacity provided as input is not less than a cell’s minimum capacity
+* __Line 2__ - Validator to check that the capacity provided as input is not less than a cell’s minimum capacity

-* Line 3 - 5 - variables to store values that will be returning
+* __Line 3-5__ - These variables will be used to store values that will be returning at the end of the function.

-* Line 6 - 11 We retrieve all the unspent cells for this wallet and for each cell,  we create a subsequent input cell using the unspent cells outpoint <Add more explanation here on why we do this>
+* __Line 6-11__ We retrieve all the unspent cells for this wallet and for each cell,  we create a subsequent input cell using the unspent cells outpoint <Add more explanation here on why we do this>

-* Line 12 - 14 - We store the public keys, input cell and input capacities to return at the end of the function
+* __Line 12-14__ - We store the public keys, input cell and input capacities to return at the end of the function

-* Line 15 - 16 - We stop looking for additional cells once the amount of input capacities is greater than or equal to the amount we want to send and greater than the minimum capacity for a cell
+* __Line 15-16__ - We stop looking for additional cells once the amount of input capacities is greater than or equal to the amount we want to send and greater than the minimum capacity for a cell

-* Line 17 - Raises an error if the capacities that are included in the inputs are less than the amount of capacity we want to send in the outputs
+* __Line 17__ - Raises an error if the capacities that are included in the inputs are less than the amount of capacity we want to send in the outputs

-* Line 18 -  Returns the Transaction Inputs, total capacities and the public keys
+* __Line 18__ -  Returns the Transaction Inputs, total capacities and the public keys

 # 5.2 Transaction Outputs

 	Outputs to transactions are called Transaction Outputs.
 They are newly created Cells as seen in Step 4.
-In this example to send new native tokens to someone, we will have to create a new Cell, with new tokens, where the Kock Script can only be unlocked by the users wallet that you are sending the native tokens to
+In this example to send new native tokens to someone, we will have to create a new Cell, with new tokens, where the Lock Script can only be unlocked by the users wallet that you are sending the native tokens to

 ```
 1 def generate_outputs(input_capacities, capacity)